 Therefore, the affiliate needs to make sure that the customer finds the best, most relevant products they need.

-Usually, the customer doesn’t pay a higher price for the affiliate product.
-Some merchants even offer a discount for purchases through an affiliate partner.
+The customer doesn’t pay a higher price for the affiliate product.
+Some merchants even offer discounts for purchases through affiliate partners.

 Affiliate marketing for dummies: The ultimate step-by-step guide